-Christopher Roellke Dean of the College
+Christopher Roellke Professor of Education and Dean of the College Emeritus

 Christopher Roellke is Dean of the College and Professor of Education at Vassar.
 He earned his BA degree in political science from Wesleyan University and his MS and PhD degrees in educational administration from Cornell University.
 Prior to entering the doctoral program at Cornell, he taught secondary school history and social studies in rural, suburban, and urban settings.